The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 with

-where $\omega_c$ is the cyclotronic frequency in the Penning trap, $c_2$ depends on the trap geometry, and $A\left( t\right) $ represents a function that is periodic in time \cite{Mih18}.
-Then $H$ can be expressed as the sum between the Hamiltonian of the CM of the system $H_{CM}$, and the Hamiltonian $H^{\prime }$ which characterizes the relative motion of the ions:
+where the index $r$ corresponds to radial and index $a$ corresponds to axial, $\omega_c$ is the cyclotron frequency in the Penning trap, $c_2$ depends on the trap geometry and $A\left( t\right) $ represents a function that is periodic in time \cite{Mih18}.
+Then, $H$ can be expressed as the sum between the Hamiltonian of the CM of the system $H_{CM}$ and the Hamiltonian $H^{\prime }$ which characterizes the relative motion of the ions \cite{Mih21}:

+The model we introduce here is based on Ref. \cite{Mih21}.
+It achieves a unitary approach aimed at generalizing the parameters for different types of 3D QIT and we apply this model to investigate the particular case of a combined Paul and Penning 3D QIT \cite{Li98}.

 We assume $W$ as an interaction potential that is invariant to translations (it only depends of $y_{\alpha j}$).
-The ordering of ions within the trap can be illustrated by standard numerical programming, using the Hamilton function given below
+The ion distribution within the trap can be illustrated by standard numerical programming \cite{Stee14, Aksa20, Sing10} using the Hamilton function given below

-where the second term describes the effective electric potential of the electromagnetic trap and the third term accounts for the Coulomb repulsion between the ions (particles).
+where the second term describes the effective electric potential of the 3D QIT and the third term accounts for the Coulomb repulsion between the ions.